MBODM/WADH/README.md

 ### Notes
 - WADH loads your selected downlod folder and the addon urls from a config file.
-- WADH loads that data when you press the "Start" button.
+- WADH loads that data when the application is started.
 - WADH writes a log file if some error happens.
 - You can find both files (config and log) in the "C:\Users\YOUR_USER_NAME\AppData\Local\MBODM" folder.
 - WADH is using the Microsoft Edge WebView2 webview component, to access the download site.